top of page

 Your first tattoo will always be special.
 You might overthink it, you might make a few mistakes, but you’ll also walk out of the shop carrying a piece of art that’s yours forever.
 That mix of adrenaline, nerves, and pride?
 Unmatched.

 So, if you’re planning your first tattoo—survive it, enjoy it, and wear it proudly.
+Remember, this is a journey, and every step is worth it.

 Comments